gammu/gammu/docs/manual/c/hints.rst

     check_error(error);

-Now you are ready to communicate with the phone, for example you can read manufacturer name:
+Now you are ready to communicate with the phone, for example you can read manufacturer name by :c:func:`GSM_GetManufacturer`:

 .. code-block:: c

     error = GSM_GetManufacturer(s, buffer);
     check_error(error);

-When you're finished, you need to disconnect and free allocated memory:
+When you're finished, you need to disconnect and free allocated memory using :c:func:`GSM_FreeStateMachine`:

 .. code-block:: c